brantje/webspy/README.md

 Architecture
 ------------

-Uptime is composed of two services: a webapp (in `app.js`), and a polling monitor (in `monitor.js)`.
+WebSpy is composed of two services: a webapp (in `app.js`), and a polling monitor (in `monitor.js)`.
 For your convenience, the two services start together when you call `node app`.

 <img src="https://raw.github.com/fzaninotto/uptime/downloads/architecture.png" title="Uptime architecture" />